Backpage Prostitution Stings in Polk County

 Officers involved in the stings sometimes exaggerate the facts.
 For example, sometimes the police report will say the “john” offered $100 for oral sex, but when we listen to the audiotape, the “john” never actually offered any money or agreed to any specific sex act.
 In other cases, the alleged prostitute will say, “you are only paying for my time.”
 Officers rarely write those types of statements in the police report.

 Even when the evidence shows the agreement was reached, the entrapment defense can often be asserted in these cases, particularly when the defendant has no prior convictions for prostitution-related crimes.

+The crime of “soliciting a lewd act” comes with a $5,000 fine unless you avoid a conviction – which also explains why the investigations are so aggressive.
 Call us to find out more about how we fight these charges for an outright dismissal when the prosecutor has insufficient evidence, or other problems exist in the case.

 If you were arrested for a crime involving an allegation of soliciting a prostitute or being a sex worker, then contact an experienced criminal defense attorney at the Sammis Law Firm.
-We represent clients charged with prostitution-related crimes throughout all of the Polk County, FL.
+We represent clients charged with prostitution-related crimes throughout all of Polk County, FL.

 We fight cases after an arrest in Davenport, Barton, Lakeland, Winter Haven, Polk City, Frost Proof, Eagle Lake, Lake Alfred, Lake Wales, Auburndale, Dundee, Fort Meade, Haines City, Highland Park, Hillcrest Heights, Lake Hamilton, or Mulberry, FL.